 You can date while getting a divorce in SC if you follow two rules:

-- Do not date, flirt, or even look at a romantic interest sideways until the court has signed a permanent Order of separate support and maintenance or the court has signed a permanent Order approving your settlement agreement with your former spouse; and
+1. Do not date, flirt, or even look at a romantic interest sideways until the court has signed a permanent Order of separate support and maintenance or the court has signed a permanent Order approving your settlement agreement with your former spouse; and

-- Be responsible about it – do not date anyone who has issues that could affect you in your divorce or child custody proceedings, and, for now, keep your romantic partner far away from your children.
+2. Be responsible about it – do not date anyone who has issues that could affect you in your divorce or child custody proceedings, and, for now, keep your romantic partner far away from your children.

-It also says that marital misconduct such as adultery is a factor the court should consider in determining the amount of alimony and in the apportionment of marital property, but only “if the conduct took place subsequent to the happening of the earliest of (a) the formal signing of a written property or marital settlement agreement or (b) entry of a permanent order of separate maintenance and support or of a permanent order approving a property or marital settlement agreement between the parties.”
+It also says that marital misconduct such as adultery is a factor the court should consider in determining the amount of alimony and in the apportionment of marital property, but only "if the conduct took place after the happening of the earliest of (a) the formal signing of a written property or marital settlement agreement or (b) entry of a permanent order of separate maintenance and support or a permanent order approving a property or marital settlement agreement between the parties."

 So, can you date while getting a divorce in SC?